- SCHOOL CLINICS

 "Jon has the rare combination of an accomplished player with the gift of communication that athletes respond to."

 Head Coach of the Walnut Grove Senior Boys Basketball Team.
-(2016 AAAA Final Four)
+(2017 AAAA Provincial Champions)

 "My experience with Impact Hoops has been refreshingly positive!
 Coach Jon`s focus on fundamental skill development and leadership has been the key to my players' continued development."